whiprandolph/bestseller/Part 2 - Why Are We So Lost/14 - The Pervasive Predation Must End.md

 Abused people commonly abuse their children, and even many parents who mean well still act disrespectfully in ways they do not see due to their own emotional troubles.
 When adults are not allowed to set good boundaries by standing for what's right, many people never learn to set healthy boundaries even in their personal lives, and thus struggle to set kind and firm boundaries with their children, which causes them to struggle.
 This is only compounded by the stresses many parents feel due to financial insecurity, relationship troubles, and other challenges.
 In this way, each generation trains the next to have emotional troubles that, over time, effectively train people to tolerate a disrespectful nation.

-This shows how conquering is not a single event, but a continual process involving lots of child abuse.
+This shows how conquering is not a single event, but a continual process involving rampant child abuse.
 Child abuse is a core characteristic of every unhealthy nation that allows it to persist, generation after generation.
 That means _treating children respectfully is essential to creating healthy nations._

 Unfortunately, deep training for submissive obedience does not end in childhood, but continues throughout adulthood.
 How are adults trained to tolerate predatory behavior all around them?